 White Button Down // Denim Shorts // Slide Sandals

 Leather Ankle Boots: Probably no surprise these are first on my list.
 Madewell always makes great ankle boots and this pair comes in a few different colors.
 This pair is really comfortable and versatile.

 Cashmere Sweater: A neutral cashmere crewneck can make just about any outfit look chic.
-Everlane has a super affordable selection of cashmere sweaters and bonus points because they’re sustainably made.
+Everlane has a super affordable selection of cashmere sweaters.

 Barbour Jacket: One of the oldest items in my closet and undoubtedly the most worn.
 The Barbour waxed jacket is stylish, durable and classic.
 I have it in sage but I also love the black.
 I recommend reading the website for sizing, I have a US 8 which fits slightly oversized (roomy enough to layer).

 Camel Coat: A piece I wear again and again, season after season, the camel coat is classic and timeless.
 This is a chic and affordable option.
 An easy piece to dress up or down and wear to work or on the weekends.